Turner injures right hamstring, Dodgers beat Marlins 7-2

+After promising nights from Yasiel Puig and Hyun-Jin Ryu, the best news for the Dodgers after Thursday night's game was a glimmer of optimism in Turner's diagnosis.

-Justin Turner left in the seventh inning after injuring his right hamstring, curbing the celebration for the Los Angeles Dodgers after a 7-2 victory over the Miami Marlins on Thursday night.
+Turner is due for more tests Friday after injuring his right hamstring in the seventh inning of Los Angeles' 7-2 victory over the Miami Marlins.

-Turner was hurt running from second base to home in the seventh inning.
-He appeared to injure the leg while rounding third base and grimaced in pain.
-He grabbed the back of his leg and hobbled off the field with a trainer and manager Dave Roberts.

-Turner was hitting .372 with a homer and 17 RBIs entering the game.
+Turner was hurt running from second base to home and hobbled off the field with a trainer and manager Dave Roberts.
+He is hitting .379 with a homer and 17 RBIs.

+"Talking to the training staff briefly, the strength was there still, which is positive," Roberts said.
+"We'll do some testing, some scans (Friday) morning.
+To my eyes, it didn't look good coming around third base, but for the strength to still be there right now, to be a little more optimistic."

 Yasiel Puig, batting eighth, hit an 0-1 pitch from Edinson Volquez (0-6) into the left field seats to give the Dodgers a lead in the second inning.

 Kenley Jansen entered with two on and two outs in the eighth and struck out all four of his batters for his eighth save.
+He pitched an immaculate inning, striking out three batters on nine pitches in an inning.

 The Marlins (14-26) continued their slide, losing their fourth consecutive game and nine of the last 10.

+Volquez allowed five runs in six innings, although he finished well after allowing five runs in the first three innings.

+"Everyone comes to the ballpark trying to win," Volquez said.
+"We'll come back (Friday) with a good attitude and try to win a game."

 Dodgers left-hander Hyun-Jin Ryu (2-5) took a grounder off the leg on a ball hit by Justin Bour in the sixth inning.
 Roberts and a trainer went to the mound, and after a quick conversation, Ryu's night was done.
-Ryu also got hit by a pitch on his right hand while trying to bunt in the fourth.
+Ryu also got hit by a pitch on his right biceps while trying to bunt in the fourth.
 He helped his own cause in the third with a double to right and scored from second on Chase Utley's single.

+"I think I could've stayed in," Ryu said through an interpreter.
+"As a result, Hatch (Chris Hatcher) came in and didn't give up a run, so it was the right decision.
+If you ask me if I could've pitched, I definitely could've pitched."

 Ryu threw 5 1/3 innings and allowed two runs on seven hits — two of which were home runs.
 Although he's pitched well, Ryu may soon be the odd-man out in a deep Dodgers rotation.